About 24 HOUR TOWN: Your home away from home…

 24 Hour Town Rules

-Per the Arizona State Land Departments’ rules for access, Epic Rides needs all people attending the event to camp within 24 Hour Town‘s designated camping area.
+Per the Arizona State Land Department’s rules for access, Epic Rides needs all people attending the event to camp within 24 Hour Town‘s designated camping area.
 Please do not camp in areas marked with “no camping beyond this point”.
-Please comply with Epic Rides staff and signage in order to make sure everyone fits in the area provided as well as to assure we don’t cause unnecessary impact to Willow Springs Ranch lands.
-If you are not sure where you are camping is appropriate please find a representative from Epic Rides to verify.
+Please comply with Epic Rides staff and signage in order to make sure everyone fits in the area provided, as well as to assure we don’t cause unnecessary impact to Willow Springs Ranch lands.
+If you are not sure whether where you are camping is appropriate, please find an Epic Rides representative to verify.

 24 Hour Town Camping Fee Schedules